-They can be frustrating, but we should keep in mind if we leave food readily available--we can't blame them for taking advantage.
-But there are ways to figure out if it is indeed a raccoon digging up your plants.
+Raccoons can be frustrating, but we should keep in mind if we leave food readily available, we can't blame them for taking advantage.
+But how do you know if it is indeed a raccoon digging up your plants?
 You can tell if a raccoon has been in your garden by:

-- Finding their paw tracks, they have very distinct five-toed paw tracks.
+- paw tracks—they have very distinct five-toed paws

-They're regarded as highly crafty and resourceful animals that will rarely give up on a mission.
-Especially if that mission involves raiding or ransacking an area for an easy meal.
-They have paws that mimic the human hand, which make them surprisingly agile and dexterous.
-They excel at running, jumping, swimming, and are able to climb with great precision and speed.
+Raccoons aren't finicky when it comes to food, which makes them opportunistic omnivores.
+They are easily identified by those black mask-like bands on their faces (like bandits, which is perfect considering their penchant for stealing food).
+They're regarded as highly crafty and resourceful animals that will rarely give up on a mission, especially if it involves food.
+They have little hand-like paws that are surprisingly agile and dexterous.
+They excel at running, jumping, swimming, and climbing with great precision and speed.

 How to Make Raccoons Leave

-It is a misconception that they hibernate during the winter due to the fact that they will hide in makeshift dens during bad weather conditions.
-They usually prefer heavily wooded areas with a reliable source of water, but more and more are venturing into human populated areas with gardens for an easy buffet.
-Here are some tips on how to keep raccoons out of your home, yard, and garden.
+It is a misconception that raccoons hibernate during the winter, but they will hide in makeshift dens during bad weather conditions.
+They usually prefer a heavily wooded area with a reliable source of water, but more and more are venturing into human-populated areas with gardens for an easy buffet.
+Here are some tips on how to keep raccoons out of your home, yard, and garden by. . .

-- Make sure your outside trash cans are secure with tight fitting, locked lids.
+- Secure the garbage cans.
+Raccoons have a nasty reputation for rummaging through garbage cans for food.
+Make sure your outside trash cans are secure with tight-fitting, locking lids.
 If you have a trash can that doesn't have a locking mechanism, you can rig it with bungee cords to strap down the lid.
-They have a nasty reputation for rummaging through garbage cans for food.

-- Clean your external garbage cans regularly with bleach and water.
+- Remove food odors.
+Clean your external garbage cans regularly with bleach and water.
 This will keep the aroma of food to a minimum and will attract less unwanted attention from these nightly scavengers.

-- If you have dogs or cats and leave pet food outside, make sure it gets taken in before sunset.
+- Bring in pets' dishes.
+If you have dogs or cats and leave pet food outside, make sure it gets taken in before sunset.
 It is well documented that raccoons enjoy eating cat and dog food.

-- If you have bird feeders outside, be sure to hang it someplace inaccessible to them and other pests that might consume the bird seed.
-They might even try to shelter in the bird house itself, so better safe than sorry.
+- Secure the bird feeders.
+If you have a bird feeder, be sure to hang it someplace inaccessible to raccoons and other pests that might consume the birdseed.
+They might even try to shelter in the birdhouse itself, so better safe than sorry.

 One man’s garbage is another man’s treasure.
 Unless you’re a raccoon.
-Then it’s basically all one category.— Frankerson Peterson
+Then it’s basically all one category.

 Make Your Yard and Garden Unappealing

-Like fluffy little vampires, they do not like to conduct their business in the light of day and much prefer to move and act in the shadows.
+Like fluffy little vampires, raccoons do not like to conduct their business in the light of day.
 They also can't help themselves when we leave food out in the open and leave our yard and garden unprotected.
 Here are a few things you can do to repel raccoons from your home, yard, and garden.

-- Since they have a natural aversion to light, try putting out motion sensor flood lights to disrupt their night time raiding.
-Make sure to place them tactically so the light shines over your yard and garden.
+- Bright Lights and Motion Detectors.
+Since they have a natural aversion to light, try installing motion-sensor floodlights to disrupt their nighttime raiding.
+Make sure to place the lights tactically so the light shines over your yard and garden.

-- They really dislike the stench of ammonia.
-Try soaking rags in ammonia and place them around areas where you suspect raccoon activity.
-Also, you can soak a rope in ammonia and set it down around your entire garden for 360 degrees of protection. (be cautious with this method if you have pets)
+- Ammonia.
+They really dislike the stench of ammonia.
+Try soaking rags in ammonia and placing them around, especially in areas where you suspect raccoon activity.
+Also, you can soak a rope in ammonia and arrange it around your entire garden for 360 degrees of protection.
+(Be cautious with this method if you have pets!)

-- They do not feel completely comfortable around noises.
-Leave a small radio out in the middle of your backyard and garden.
-This will help keep them from getting to your garden's fruits and vegetables. (make sure not to have the radio on too loud.
-An annoyed neighbor is just as bad as a pillaging raccoon.)
+- Loud Noises.
+Raccoons do not like loud noises, so leave a small radio on in your backyard or garden.
+Make sure not to have the radio on too loud, though: An annoyed neighbor is just as bad as a pillaging raccoon.

-- Make your own pepper spray to keep them at bay!
-You can boil up water with hot sauce or any fresh hot peppers.
-Let the mixture cool and fill up some spray bottles.
-Spray the concoction near trees and around the perimeter of your yard.
+- Pepper Spray.
+Make your own pepper spray to keep them at bay!
+You can boil water mixed with hot sauce or any fresh hot peppers.
+Let the mixture cool, fill up some spray bottles, and spray the concoction near trees and around the perimeter of your yard.

 Make sure you obtain a double-door design when looking for traps.
-Raccoons are renowned for their ability to think, adapt and overcome most traditional traps.
-Set the trap/traps in a shady area where they feel more at ease.
+Raccoons are renowned for their ability to outsmart and overcome most traditional traps.
+Set the trap/traps in a shady area where raccoons feel more at ease.
 Plus, if and when you do trap one, it'll be in a more comfortable spot out of direct sunlight.

 Here is an effective list of raccoon bait to use: